obsidian-tasks-group/obsidian-tasks/docs/queries/grouping.md

 1. `filename` (the link to the file that contains the task, without the `.md` extension)
     - Note that tasks from different notes with the same file name will be grouped together in the same group.

+{: .released }
-> `root` grouping option was introduced in Tasks 1.11.0.
+`root` grouping option was introduced in Tasks 1.11.0.

 File contents: